-We introduced REALTIME QA, a dynamic, open domain QA benchmark that asks questions at the present time.
-The current version announces ~30 questions every week and continually evaluates six real-time baselines.
-Our experiments from the first six weeks suggest that accurate, up-to-date information retrieval is particularly important to serve speedy information needs.
+We introduce REALTIME QA, a dynamic, open-domain QA benchmark that asks questions at the present time.
+Our platform announces questions every week and continually evaluates six real-time baselines.
+Our experiments from the first year suggest that accurate, up-to-date information retrieval is particularly important to serve speedy information needs.
 We hope that REALTIME QA encourages research efforts toward fast, accurate applications of natural language processing.